bryfox/sinatra-publisher/README.md

 # Sinatra Publisher

-Publish an erb-based sinatra app out to static HTML files.
+## Publish an erb-based sinatra app out to static HTML files.

-See example/app.rb.
+Perhaps you need to get a simple site up on GoDaddy, but can't kick the Sinatra habit.

+Supports routes with a single parameter by supplying a list of values for each route at startup.

+See example/app.rb for usage and options.

 Built against Sinatra 1.1.